-- Your data is the most important thing on your computer. - O Have backups. - All Mac users should be using Time Machine. - O PC Users should be using Windows Backup. - O Both of these programs are DISASTER RECOVERY solutions and require an external HD to work. - O Use Cloudbased Storage like DropBox and/or Cloudbased Backup like Code42 Crashplan!
+- Your data is the most important thing on your computer. - O Have backups.
+More than one. - O All Mac users should be using Time Machine. - O PC Users should be using Windows Backup. - O Both of these programs are DISASTER RECOVERY solutions and require an external HD to work. - Use Cloudbased Storage like DropBox and/or Cloudbased Backup like Code42 Crashplan from IS&T!